erenilhan/Ant-Media-Docs/docs/Conference-and-Peer-to-Peer.rst

 General Steps How to Create Own WebRTC Conference Room and Peer to Peer
 ---------------------------
 This guide describes How to Create Own WebRTC Conference Room and Peer to Peer with Ant Media Server.
 This guide you can use WebRTC solutions in different communication formations.
 In addition to peer-to-peer (1-1)  and publish-play (1-N) communication types, you can also implement a WebRTC conference (N-N) solution with Ant Media Server Javascript SDK.
-Also, WebRTC latency is average 0.5 seconds.
 Let’s have a look at that step by step.

 How to Create Own WebRTC Conference Room
 --------------------------------

-At the end of this tutorial, you have basic WebRTC Conference Room.
+At the end of this tutorial, you will learn how to create basic WebRTC Conference Room.
 This tutorial scope is basics in WebRTC Conference Room.
 For the detailed technical information follow this `link <https://antmedia.io/how-to-create-a-webrtc-conference-room/>`_.

 You need some requirements in build Conference Room.
 Requirements in listed in below.

 .. tip::

-	Requeirements
+	Requeirements:

-	-Ant Media Server Enterprise Edition
+	Ant Media Server Enterprise Edition

-	-SSL both of Website & Ant Media Server
+	SSL for both of Website & Ant Media Server

 Firstly, you need Ant Media Server Enterprise Edition in this solution.
 Also, you need SSL in your Website & Ant Media Server.
 Because of Google Chrome Security rules.
-If you haven't got any domain for your Ant Media Server, you can get free domain in Freenom.
+If you haven't got any domain for your Ant Media Server, you can get a free domain in Freenom.

 Step 1.
 Prepare the Ant Media Server